alexchandler100/MAT_180/art-gallery-location-analysis/README.md

 Next, the image_upload.ipynb notebook will be run in order to process each image.

-Following this, the predictor.ipynb notebook will be run to predict the car brand based on the logos in the images.
+Following this, the predictor.ipynb notebook will be run to classify the car brand based on the logos in the images.

 ##### Performance
-We were unable to accurately predict the car brands by their logos.
+While this project successfully renames images contained in a series of folders and processes the images, the project is unable to accurately classify the car brands by their logos.